-While it may be a little inconvenient to enter that passcode ever time you want to use your iPhone, the additional level of security can be good for your peace of mind.
-Plus it will become almost second nature once you have been doing it for a while.
+While it may be a little inconvenient to enter that passcode every time you want to use your iPhone, the additional level of security can be good for your peace of mind.
+Plus, it will become almost second nature once you have been doing it for a while.

 Step 1: Tap the Settings icon.